Jane-Wangari/WhatsApp-Chat-Analysis/README.md

 I Removed blank rows since the first and second columns had empty match rows.
 Then, I split the first column from Digit to Non-Digit and merge columns 1.2 and 1.3 (Month and Year).

-Split column 2.2 by delimiter (custom -) and rename column 2.2.1 as Time.
+Split column 2.2 by delimiter (custom -) and renamed column 2.2.1 as Time.
 I then split column 2.2.1 and renamed it as Members.
 From the members' column, I unchecked data that contained "Mr. Samuel removed…" and then removed the empty rows because any data from the chat would be due to active members (When I matched the blank rows with other data columns, they were also empty).

 I renamed Column 2.2.2 as messages, merged columns 2.23, 2.3, and 2.4, and renamed them Media.
 I then removed column 1.1.1.1.2, which was now empty.